tabarra/txAdmin/docs/dev_notes.md

 ## FXServer Stuff + TODOs

 ### Rate limiter
-We could be more sensible when restarting the server and pushing an event to alert other resources thatm ight want to auto block it.
+We could be more sensible when restarting the server and pushing an event to alert other resources that might want to auto block it.
 ```bat
 netsh advfirewall firewall add rule name="txAdmin_block_XXXX" dir=in interface=any action=block remoteip=198.51.100.108/32
 netsh advfirewall firewall show rule name="txAdmin_block_XXXX"